bugratorusdag/Bot-Detection-Systems/README.md

 # Bot-Detection-Systems

-This repository includes works in the paper named "Too Good to Be True: Evaluation of Social Bot Detection Models".
+This repository includes works in the paper named "Evaluation of Social Bot Detection Models".